martinsorich/fmfn-text-exploded/README.md

 # text-exploded
-List of values exploded into their elemental strings
+Custom Function using the Whiel function to loop through a List of values, exploding each value into its elemental strings.